jasonsbarr/daniel-lang/README.md

 ## Core language forms

-These are the language forms I intend to implement that form the core of the language:
+These are the language forms I have yet to implement that will be part of the core of the language:

-- begin
-- provide
-- require/from/open
-- lambda
-- let
-- if
-- set!
 - quote
 - quasiquote
 - unquote
 - unquote-splicing
-- for
 - struct
 - class
 - fail (with try/catch)